svenssonjoel/lispBM/doc/lbmref.md

 **Values and expressions**

 The LispBM evaluator transforms expressions into values.
-For instance, the expression  '(+ 1 2)' is to the value '3'.
+For instance, the expression  '(+ 1 2)' is evaluated to the value '3'.

 <table>
 <tr>